Funerary International is a new series of essential reference texts for international funerary activity. The series is edited by Dr Julie Rugg.

-The study of mortality is now an established academic endeavour which is rapidly expanding in scale and in disciplinary reach.
-Research is international, and the established academic journals and conferences routinely draw contributors and participants from around the world.
-However, members of this academic community routinely fail to communicate to each other basic facts about funerary practice in their home country, which might serve to set their detailed research in context.
+The study of mortality as an academic endeavour is rapidly expanding in scale and in disciplinary reach.
+Research is international and the established academic journals and conferences serve a global scholarly community.
+However, members of this community do not always communicate to each other basic facts about funerary practices in their home country, and these details are essential in order to set their research in context.

 This book series remedies the absence of readily available contextual material by producing country-specific monographs – each no more than 50,000 words – including tables and images.
 Each book constitutes an essential reference text for funerary activity in the given country, by conforming to a broad standard set of questions.
 By following this structure, it becomes easier to effect direct comparison on – for example – demographics, legal frameworks, cultural diversity, professional practice, the role of the private sector’ and what constitutes a ‘typical’ funeral.